 Cinnah Caddesi, one of the largest streets in the Turkish capital Ankara, was also named after this prominent politician and statesman.

-His greatest legacy is the state of Pakistan and describing the effect that he left had on the world, Wolpert stated, “Few individuals significantly alter the course of history.
+His greatest legacy is the state of Pakistan.
+Describing the effect that his actions eventually had on the world, Wolpert stated, “Few individuals significantly alter the course of history.
 Fewer still modify the map of the world.
 Hardly anyone can be credited with creating a nation-state.
-Mohammad Ali Jinnah did all three”.
+Mohammad Ali Jinnah did all three.”

-His childhood house in Bombay had been a matter of great dispute regarding the ownership between the Indian and the Pakistani governments for quite some time.
+His childhood house in Bombay was a matter of great dispute regarding its ownership between the Indian and the Pakistani governments for quite some time.

-In 2007, a biographical book written about him by a prominent Indian politician generated fresh controversies and eventually led to his expulsion from the party.
+In 2009, a biographical book of Jinnah, written by a prominent Indian politician, generated fresh controversies and eventually led to the writer’s expulsion from his political party.